ConsumerDataStandardsAustralia/standards/swagger-gen/cds_banking.md

   "intervals": [
     {
       "interval": "string",
-      "dayInInterval": "string"
+      "dayInInterval": "P1D"
     }
   ]
 }
 ```

 *Indicates that the schedule of payments is defined by a series of intervals.
-Mandatory if _recurrenceUType_ is set to `intervalSchedule`.*
+Mandatory if the _recurrenceUType_ value is `intervalSchedule`.*

 <h3 id="cdr-banking-api_bankingscheduledpaymentrecurrenceintervalschedule_properties">Properties</h3>